sitepoint/debian-image-builder/README.md

-# Debian bootstrapping script for Amazon machine images and Google Compute Engine images #
+# Debian GNU/Linux image builder for multiple IaaS providers #

-This script bootstraps a vanilla Debian installation to create either an Amazon machine image or a Google Compute Engine image.
-The image contains no latent logfiles no .bash\_history or even the apt package cache.
-The machine configuration this script creates has been thoroughly tested.
+This script bootstraps a basic Debian GNU/Linux installation to create (currently) either an Amazon machine image or a Google Compute Engine image.
+The image contains no latent logfiles, no .bash\_history or even the apt package cache.
+In fact, the image is created via debootstrap and never booted during the creation process, providing a very clean setup without surprises.

+The machine configuration this script creates has been thoroughly tested on EC2.
+I no longer test GCE, but accept patches if required.

-* This script has been tested on Debian squeeze and wheezy. *
+* This script has been tested on Squeeze and Wheezy, although I only test Wheezy regularly.

-* To create an AMI this bootstrapper needs to be run on an Amazon EC2 instance. *
+* To create an AMI, this bootstrapper needs to be run on an Amazon EC2 instance - we'll be attaching an EBS volume temporarily during execution.

+This project is a fork of the Bash version of build-debian-cloud, prior to the project switching to Python.
+This was because the Python version was found to be too inflexible for my needs, and I was unable to add the functionaly required via a plugin due to the chosen architecture.
+I also feel debian-image-builder is easier to read, understand and possibly debug.

 ## Usage ##